LouisCAD/Splitties/views/README.md

 `textAppearance` allows to set the text appearance of a `TextView` from a text appearance style resource id using property syntax, even below API 23.

+`lines` allows to set the exact number of lines of a `TextView` using property syntax.

 `centerText()` sets gravity to center and center aligns the text.
 `alignTextToStart()` sets gravity to start and start aligns the text.
 `alignTextToEnd()` sets gravity to end and end aligns the text.